pe1l1nl1/23007/Psychology/22092023PresentationNotes.md

 **Why is this important?**
 Sleep is a universal need, but how we sleep can be profoundly shaped by our cultural and social contexts.
-Understanding these influences is crucial for promoting better sleep health and overall well-being.
+Understanding these influences is crucial for promoting better sleep health and overall well-being. in this screenshot harvard sleep clinic has demonstrated multiple facts regarding the sleep disorders/patterns etc from 2010-2020.
 **Our Journey Today**

 Together, we will: